 The best Bakewell tarts/puddings can be found in the town from which they are rumoured to have originated – Bakewell in Derbyshire.

-Consisting of shortcrust pastry filled with jam, frangipane and topped with almonds these tarts are delicious warm and served with cream or custard.
+Consisting of shortcrust pastry filled with jam, frangipane and topped with almonds these tarts are delicious warm and served with clotted cream or custard.

 If you visit Bakewell make sure to pop into the Bakewell Tart Shop and Coffee House to sample their signature dish!
 You can even pay to post a tart anywhere in the UK (and have it personalised!)